CS3560-OOP-Programming/API_Music_Recommender/README.md

 - **Bonus Feature 1**: Multi-language support(Due to the nature of our search, users can search for artists and songs in other languages)

 ## Design Patterns
-- Strategy:
+- Strategy: Utilizes similarity-based and recommendation strategies
-- Factory:
+- Factory: Handles api requests and calls in a clean and easy to understand manner
-- Observer:
+- Observer: UI can change after selecting options

 ## Video Demo
 - Here is a link to our video demo: